 5. If an income withholding order is entered by the Court, it is the responsibility of the non-custodial parent to send the child support payments to the FSPC until the income withholding order is in effect and payments are being withheld from his/her paycheck.
 Further, if the employer does not withhold the required amount, the non-custodial parent is responsible for paying the difference.

-7. The non-custodial parent has the privilege of making application for automatic withdrawal by accessing www.dss.mo.gov/cse if income withholding is not ordered by the Court.
+7. The non-custodial parent has the option of making application for automatic withdrawal by accessing www.dss.mo.gov/cse if income withholding is not ordered by the Court.

 8. To obtain information about recent payments received by the FSPC, call 1-800-225-0530 or go to https:\\dssapp.dss.mo.gov/payments.
-Please be advised the FSPC is not qualified to address payment reduction or delinquent payment issues.
+Please be advised the FSPC is not authorized to address payment reduction or delinquent payment issues.

 Once a child support judgment has been entered, immediate income withholding is often included in the order.
 The non-custodial parent’s employer will be notified by the Circuit Clerk’s office to withhold the court ordered obligation plus an amount for arrears (should any exist) and remit said withholding to the FSPC.

-Should additional enforcement services be required, it is suggested the Family Support Division of the Division of Child Support Enforcement be contacted by accessing www.dss.mo.gov/cse.
-The enforcement application as well as information about automatic withdrawal, direct deposit and SecuitE cards can be obtained through this site.
+Should additional enforcement services be required, contact the Family Support Division of the Division of Child Support Enforcement by accessing www.dss.mo.gov/cse.
+The enforcement application as well as information about automatic withdrawal, direct deposit, and SmiOne cards may be obtained through this site.
 The telephone number for the Family Support Division is 866-313-9960.

 Emancipation and Termination